The Daughters of John and Jessie

 Her sister Maggie wrote in a letter that Jessie had a tough time during WW1.
 She was dealing with worry of her only son being drafted into the army and having to work extremely long hours in the shop with little support.
 Maggie was clearly concerned for her sister’s health.
 Harry survived the war and returned home to his parents, he had spent considerable time in hospital suffering from trench fever and rheumatism.
 He recovered well and then worked as a butcher and lived at 88 Chepstow Road.
 He married Minnie Houghton in 1922.

-If you have information on the daughters of John and Jessie Skinner please get in touch: [email protected]
+If you have further information on the daughters of John and Jessie Skinner please get in touch: [email protected]